-The General Data Protection Regulation (GDPR) replaces the EU Data Protection Directive of 1995 and substitutes the laws of each of the Member States that have been developed in accordance with the Data Protection Directive 95/46 / EC.
+The General Data Protection Regulation (GDPR) define the principles and rules concerning the processing by a person, an enterprise or an organization of personal data relating to persons in the European Union (EU).
 The goal is to protect the rights and freedoms of all individuals and to ensure that their personal data are not dealt with without their knowledge and, in the absence of any other reason, they are processed with their consent.

 The GDPR applies to the total or partial processing of personal data by automated means (i.e. by computer) and to the processing of personal data by non-automated means (i.e. paper records) which are part of a file system or are intended to become part of a file system.